 The purpose of Section 19.606 is to ensure that off-street parking areas are safe, environmentally sound, aesthetically pleasing, and that they have efficient circulation.
-These standards apply to all types of development except for cottage clusters, rowhouses, duplexes single-family attached dwellings, single-family detached dwellings, and residential homes.
+These standards apply to all types of development except for cottage clusters, rowhouses, duplexes, single-family detached dwellings, and residential homes.